Suhas2811/vidyanvaya-ai/README.md

 ## 📌 Project Overview

-EduNexa AI is an Agentic AI-based academic learning assistant designed to help students learn from their own academic materials.
+VidyānVaya AI is an Agentic AI-based academic learning assistant designed to help students learn from their own academic materials.

 Students can upload materials such as: